Ireland » University Cork College » Academic Program

 Courses in Ireland

 Most modules have a weighting of 6 ECTS (the European Union standard academic credit).
 Students are required to take a full-time load while at UCC which is usually 5 modules per semester.
-The number of credits earned in Oregon for these units will be determined by the student’s home campus, but has typically been around 5 credits per unit.
-Thus, students at UCC can expect to earn around 23 Oregon credits per semester.
+The number of credits earned in Oregon for these units will be determined by the student’s home campus.
+Students at UCC can expect to earn approximately 24 Oregon credits per semester.
 Please refer to the UCC website for a listing of areas of study: http://www.ucc.ie/en/study/international/visiting/modules/

 Registration and Credits